Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 CES formula

-Rank order questions ask respondents to rank answers in order of importance.
-Respondents can compare items and rank them according to their priority levels and preferences.
+Ranking survey questions will ask respondents to rank every option in order of preference.
+The goal is to rank an answer in accordance with their priority levels and preferences.
 To avoid confusion, keep the number of answer choices manageable.

 6. Checklist-style survey question: